code-423n4/2023-12-revolutionprotocol/README.md

 # Additional Context

-- [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts

 ### VRGDAC
 The Token Emitter utilizes a continuous VRGDA ([VRGDAC.sol](https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/packages/revolution-contracts/src/libs/VRGDAC.sol)) to facilitate ERC20 token purchases.
 Given an amount of ether to pay, it will return the number of tokens to sell (`YtoX`), and given an amount of tokens to buy, will return the cost (`XtoY`) where X is the ERC20 token and Y is ether.
 The original VRGDAC implementation is [here](https://gist.github.com/transmissions11/485a6e2deb89236202bd2f59796262fd).